Debt ceiling deal: What's in, what's out of the agreement to avert US default

 Speeding up energy projects

-The deal puts in place changes in the National Environmental Policy Act that would designate “a single lead agency” to develop environmental reviews, in hopes of streamlining the process.
+The deal puts in place changes in the National Environmental Policy Act for the first time in nearly four decades that would designate “a single lead agency” to develop and schedule environmental reviews, in hopes of streamlining the process.
+It also simplifies some of the requirements for environmental reviews, including placing length limitations on environmental assessments and impact statements.

+Agencies will be given one year to complete environmental reviews, and projects that are deemed to have complex impacts on the environment will need to be reviewed within two years.

+The bill also gives special treatment to the Mountain Valley Pipeline — a West Virginia natural gas pipeline championed by Sens.
+Joe Manchin and Shelley Moore Capito — by approving all of its outstanding permit requests.

 Student loans